Why Tracking Your Migraine Attacks Is Important

 My Personal Experience Was Eye Opening

 Using my migraine tracker, which was Migraine Buddy at the time, I was able to see the effectiveness of my migraine medication and communicate this with my neurologist.
 This also happened at a time I had a roadblock with insurance coverage.
 My expensive autoinjector had been on auto refill and after some changes in coverage I had a gap month where my shot was delayed.
 Wow, the result was so eye opening.
-At the time I was still having migraines, but wondered if my medication was effective.
+At the time I was still having migraine attacks, but wondered if my medication was effective.
 Because I was tracking them I was able to look at the month at a glance and see that I had almost 20 days out of 30 with migraine pain.
 That was important data to share!
 I could also really pinpoint my latest triggers and that data is priceless as well.

 What Really Matters

 So the bottom line is find your method and you can feel empowered with the data.
 Your health is so valuable.
-Migraines can make us feel helpless and at times hopeless.
+Migraine can make us feel helpless and at times hopeless.
 However, it doesn’t have to be that way.
 The migraine conversation is growing and so are the resources.
 There is always hope and I have found after years of trying countless medications, being diligent is never a waste of time.
 Although it can be exhausting, my well being is worth the time.
 When my health is better I can be the wife, mom, and teacher I want to be.
 I am willing to fight for that.

 Some Favorite Products